ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

    - 'external_aad is not supplied.
    - 'payload' is the ciphertext of the COSE\_Encrypt0 object (see below).

 The 'ciphertext' field specifies the ciphertext computed over the topic data to publish.
-The ciphertext is computed as defined in {{RFC9052}}{{RFC9053}}, by using the current group key as encryption key, the AEAD Nonce computed as defined in {{ssec-aead-nonce}}, the topic data to publish as plaintext, and the Enc_structure populated as follows:
+The ciphertext is computed as defined in {{RFC9052}}{{RFC9053}}, by using the current group key as encryption key, the AEAD nonce computed as defined in {{ssec-aead-nonce}}, the topic data to publish as plaintext, and the Enc_structure populated as follows:

    - 'context' takes "Encrypt0".
    - 'protected' takes the serialization of the protected parameter 'alg' from the 'protected' field of the COSE\_Encrypt0 object.